rngesus-wept/puflantu/artifacts/green_eggs.md

 ---

 Would you?
 Could you?
 In a car?
 `Fel iz na?
-Fel merizin na? ?????? henqos na?`
+Fel merizin na?
+Xotilu henqos na?`
 Eat them!
 Eat them!
 Here they are.
 `'wlodoc! 'wlodoc!
 Tihan jadif.`
 (Possible to drop the second `fel` for meter? (i.e. "Can you?")
 Use `'wlizodoc!` for the impolite imperative, because Jesus Christ Sam-I-am.)